 Featuring the finest paintings and drawings by Leonardo and his followers, the exhibition examined Leonardo’s pursuit for perfection in his representation of the human form.
 Works on display included ‘La Belle Ferronière’ (Musée du Louvre, Paris), the ‘Madonna Litta’ (Hermitage, Saint Petersburg) and ‘Saint Jerome’ (Pinacoteca Vaticana, Rome).

 The two versions of Leonardo’s ‘Virgin of the Rocks’ – belonging to the National Gallery and the Louvre – were also shown together for the first time.
-Find out more about the two paintings.

 The final part of the exhibition featured a near-contemporary, full-scale copy of Leonardo’s famous ‘Last Supper’, on loan from the Royal Academy.
 Seen alongside all the surviving preparatory drawings made by Leonardo for the 'Last Supper', visitors were able to discover how such a large-scale painting was designed and executed.